Singing in the reign

 The Tohono O’odham are a Native American people of the Sonoran Desert, residing primarily in the U.S. state of Arizona and the Mexican state of Sonora.
 The Man in the Maze is a reference to a design appearing on O’odham basketry and petroglyphs.
 It shows a person at the entry to a labyrinth.
 The “V” shape is symbolic of the reversed pentagram and love’s penetration into our lower natures.
 This is known by the Akimel O’odham and Tohono O’odham as the labyrinth of life:

 This unicursal pattern represents the ego and its dominion over the lower chakras.
 As the heart searches for union with Source, the ego develops ever more subtle ways of keeping it trapped.
-Despite this, the door hints at freedom.
+Despite this, the single path hints at freedom.
 Union with God then, invites us to surrender our thoughts, ideas and opinions as they arise.
 Even our concepts of divinity must be yielded to the “fifth element.”
 This is the state of enlightenment so beautifully described by Flora Lintern: